pat/thinking-sphinx/v4/facets.md

 Article.facets :facets => [:author]
 {% endhighlight %}

 To retrieve the ActiveRecord object results based on a selected facet(s), you can use the `for` method on a facet search result.
-When using the `for` method, Thinking Sphinx will automatically CRC any string values and use their respective `field_name_facet` attribute.
+Please note that you'll need Sphinx 2.2 for filtering on string attributes.

 {% highlight ruby %}
 # Facets for all articles matching 'detection'